jujunet37/rDUINOSCope_2024_Big_Update/README.md

 - Custom catalog with up to 240 entries : completed with Collinder catalog and special objects : 84 entries.
 - Deleted double references in NGC, IC catalogs and cross references with other catalogs.
 Priority : Messier, NGC, IC.
 - All new catalogs sorted by constellation : less time to move from one to the other !
 Buttons now show name, constellation and magnitude.
-- All catalogs loaded in the same array : Same SRAM usage but now more than 2800 objects !
+- All catalogs loaded in the same array : Same SRAM usage but now more than 3000 objects !
 - New Autoguiding background : deleted circle RA, DEC, Focus.
 New landscape.
 - Add new planet info from J2000 (1st January 2000 @ 12h GMT), previous information was approximate computed info for 2013 from J2000 data.
 Now starting computing from J2000 original information with better precision : On a test date, error values for internal planets was RA/DEC 4-5m/20-30'.
 External planets was 0-3m/2-5' (except 15-20' DEC for Mars and Neptune).
 Now internal planets at this test date are in range RA/DEC error : 1-2m/8-13'.
 External planets : 0-2m/2-7'.
 Tested on random dates between 2024-2044, for all planets, error are within -5m to +2m RA / -13' to 13' DEC, most values <10'.

+### miscellaneous :

+- Complete tutorial construction on YouTube.
+-  French :
+-  English :

 ### All changes in code are tagged by // Add JG, // End add JG, // Modif JG, for easily look at the modifications.
 ===========================================================